-The safety delegate shall be informed of conditions and incidents within his/her own area that shall be reported to the authorities, cf. Sections 41, 42, 27 and 32 of the supplementary Management Regulations, cf. Section 6-2 of the Working Environment Act.
+The safety delegate shall be informed of conditions and incidents within his/her own area that shall be reported to the authorities, cf. Sections 29, 30, 31, 32 and 36 of the Management Regulations, cf. Section 6-2 of the Working Environment Act.

-The Regulations relating to safety delegates and working environment (in Norwegian only) committees provides supplementary provisions regarding the choice, functions and tasks of working environment committees and safety delegates.
+The Regulations of 6 December 2010 relating to organisation, management and participation (in Norwegian only) provide supplementary provisions regarding the choice, functions and tasks of working environment committees and safety delegates.